dflock/duncanlock.net/content/posts/tech/useful-thunar-custom-actions.rst

 Working Directory
 -------------------

-The current working directory for the command run as part of a custom action is the folder that the Thunar window that launched it is currently displaying.
+The current working directory for the command run as part of a custom action is the folder the Thunar window that launched it is currently displaying.
 You can test this by creating and running the following custom action:

 Test CWD
 ============